-8 Ways to Help Your Yoga Students Engage Their Pelvic Floors
+9 Ways to Help Your Yoga Students Engage Their Pelvic Floors

-Here are 8 ways:
+Here are 9 ways:

 7) Offer Movements that Facilitate PFM Engagement in Timing with Breath: Research shows that the respiratory diaphragm, transversus abdominus (TA), and PFMs all engage in a sophisticated, automatic, and coordinated way.
 Therefore, focusing on breathing methods that enhance the respiratory diaphragm and TA activation can potentially facilitate PFM engagement.
 Research also suggests that activation of certain hip musculature plays a role in functional integration of PFM engagement.
-Therefore, you can use this information to facilitate PFM engagement by choosing poses and movements that are associated with engaging hip muscles such as adductors, gluteus maximus, and the deep hip rotators, while at the same time implementing a breath pattern that engages TA.
+Therefore, you can use this information to facilitate PFM engagement by choosing poses and movements that are associated with engaging hip muscles such as adductors, gluteus maximus, and the deep hip rotators, while at the same time implementing a costal-expansive breath pattern that engages TA.

-8) Practise: yoga teachers and yoga therapists should practise on themselves!
-Practise the cues, self palpation, positions, visualizations/mental imagery, movements, breathing, and any other methods that help to optimize PFM relaxation, excursion and engagement that were included in the workshop and that are also included in the pelvic floor PhysioYoga videos.
-The more familiar you are with your own lived experience of PFM engagement, the better you will be at successfully explaining it and offering effective verbal cues to your students.
+8) Practise for Yourself: as yoga professionals, we should practise on ourselves!
+Practise the cues, self palpation, positions, visualizations/mental imagery, movements, breathing, and any other methods that help to optimize PFM relaxation, excursion and engagement.
+These are included in the pelvic floor PhysioYoga videos as well as the online PhysioYoga and the Pelvic Floor Course.

 9) Referral to Pelvic Health Physical Therapist: I highly recommend that you refer your student to a licensed pelvic health physical therapist (PT).
 A pelvic health PT has the proper training and skills to more closely monitor and measure PFM engagement, and it is within a pelvic health PT’s scope of practise to do so.
 The pelvic health PT will be able to ensure the student is appropriately and correctly engaging the PFMs.
 The three of you can work together as a team to optimize your student’s overall success in healing and pelvic health and wellness!